semgrep/pre-commit-ocaml/README.md

 It makes it easy to combine multiple checks and fixes for various programming languages.

-This repo provides hooks that useful with OCaml code bases.
+This repo provides hooks that are useful with OCaml code.

 Hooks available
 --